brightspot/react-examples/README.md

 ## Uploading Content to Brightspot 📤

-JS Classes make it possible to create and modify Brightspot CMS content with JavaScript (TypeScript).
+JS Classes make it possible to create and modify Brightspot content with JavaScript (TypeScript).

 Run the following commands in the example application `brightspot` directory: